clj-kondo/clj-kondo/doc/dev.md

 ## Coding guidelines

 - Avoid calling rewrite-clj `sexpr` when you can.
 This often results in exceptions when the code is not representable as a sexpr, e.g.: `{:a}`.
-This becomes noticable when you use clj-kondo in an editor and you stop typ
+This becomes noticeable when you use clj-kondo in an editor and you stop typ
 - Avoid traversing the AST multiple times if possible.

 ## Tests